-Adults who file for divorce in Bryan, Evans, Liberty, Long, McIntosh or Tattnall counties and have children who are under eighteen years old are required to attend a three-hour seminar on helping their children cope with divorce before proceedings can be finalized.
-Like many other judicial circuits throughout Georgia, Atlantic circuit administrators require the seminar designed to help parents assist their children in what is often a very stressful transition.
-In addition to divorce, the seminar can also be required of parents involved in change of custody, separate maintenance, visitation modification, or legitimating.
+Before proceedings can be finalized, adults filing for divorce in Bryan, Evans, Liberty, Long, McIntosh or Tattnall counties with children under the age of eighteen years old are required to attend a three-hour seminar about helping their children cope with divorce.
+Like many other judicial circuits throughout Georgia, The Atlantic circuit administrators require the seminar, which is designed to help parents assist their children during what is often a very stressful transition.
+This seminar may also be required of divorced parents involved in a change of custody, visitation modification, or legitimization.

-A divorce creates many changes in the lives of all involved, especially children.
-One way of life (often the only way the child has known) is ending, and there is anxiety about the future.
-For a parent, the divorce requires many adjustments.
-Despite the turmoil in a parent's life, he or she continues to have the responsibility to nurture the children involved.
+Our seminar leaders recognize that a divorce creates many changes in the lives of all involved, especially children.
+One way of life, often the only way the child has known, is ending and there may be anxiety about the future.
+For a parent, a divorce can require many adjustments and despite the turmoil in a parent's life, he or she continues to have the responsibility to nurture the children involved.

 Parents can help their children meet the challenges that divorce brings by understanding the process from a child's perspective.
 By knowing how youngsters feel about divorce and understanding normal reactions they may have to it, parents are better able to help their children transition.

 Ultimately, the goal of this seminar is to help children and parents understand and adjust to the changes experienced and set the stage for future family growth.

 How families experience divorce

 Typical reactions of children